vippsas/vipps-login-api/api-guide/flows/automatic-return.md

 # Automatic return from Vipps app

-When enabled, this flow will automatically take the user back to a browser when they accept the login in the Vipps app.
-It is not suitable for every scenario.
-Please see [the detailed description](../overview.md#automatic-return-from-vipps-app) and be aware of the security implications mentioned there.
+This flow is designed for web pages.
+It will return users to a browser after completing the login in the Vipps app.
+This requires the merchant to handle the user session across browsers.

+**This flow has security implications and is not suited for every scenario.
+Merchants must make their own considerations to ensure that it is only used where suitable**.

+Due to how the various mobile operating systems handle app-switch to browser, the user can be returned to a different browser than the one he/she started in.

+On iOS, the user can, for example, start the login in Chrome and be returned to Safari after confirming in the Vipps app.
+This means that the merchant site cannot rely on cookies being present in the browser the user is returned to.

+By using this flow, Vipps Login will be able to complete the login process even if the user ends up in a different browser.
+However, the merchant **must ensure that logins can complete, even without session information, such as cookies.**

+## Implementation suggestions

 This flow can be enabled per login by adding the parameter `requested_flow=automatic_return_from_vipps_app` to the [Authorize](../integration.md#oauth-20-authorize) request.

-## Implementation suggestions

 It is not possible to give a single description that ensures secure use of this flow for all scenarios.
 The suggestions given here may not apply to every scenario and must be considered in relation to the specifics of the implementation.